Welcome to Watermill Counselling

 How I can help you

-My name is Lisa Hancock, a therapeutic counsellor based in Horsham, West Sussex.
-My practice offers a human and authentic space, met with an approach centred around compassion and non-judgement, providing you with the opportunity to safely reflect on anything you are experiencing in your life.
+My practice offers a human and authentic space, where you will be met with compassion and non-judgement, providing you with an environment where you can feel safe to unpack and reflect on anything you are experiencing in your life.

-As a fully qualified Counsellor, I am a registered member of the British Association of Counselling and Psychotherapy (BACP), and an Accredited Member of The National Counselling & Psychotherapy Society (NCPS).
+Counselling and Psychotherapy (BACP), and an Accredited Member of The National Counselling & Psychotherapy Society (NCPS)

 "To regain a sense of belonging and enable you to reconnect to your surroundings and others, you must firstly feel connected to yourself".